-The principal measure is to restrict development to enclosed waste use, such as requiring internal storage of incoming material and any baled (or similar) outputs in order to limit impacts on adjacent biodiversity assets, as well as to lessen any impacts associated with flooding.
+Principal measure is to restrict development to enclosed waste use, possibly requiring internal storage of incoming material and any baled (or similar) outputs in order to limit impacts on adjacent biodiversity assets.

-Possibly require buffer zone along the north western boundary, to reduce risks of impacts to the river, and provide scope for biodiversity improvement and visual screening of the site from the adjacent footpath.
+Possibly require buffer zone along the north western boundary to reduce risks of impacts to the river and provide scope for biodiversity improvement and visual screening of the site from the adjacent footpath.

-Additional assessments for protected species, heritage impacts on the adjacent historic ford, and of cumulative traffic impacts on the junction of the access road into the estate with the A595 needed.
+Additional assessments for protected species, heritage impacts on the adjacent historic ford, and of cumulative traffic impacts on the junction of the access road into the estate with the A595.

-CA30 - Kingmoor Road Recycling Centre, Carlisle - waste management facility
+CA30 - Kingmoor Road Recycling Centre, Carlisle - waste management facility - area approx. 2ha